-6.5 Emergency Actions
+7.2 Emergency Actions

-6.5.1 Pesticide Spillage or Leakage
+7.2.1 Pesticide Spillage or Leakage

-- 6.5.1.1 The following precautionary measures should be undertaken to handle the potential chemical spillage of pesticides: - protective gear such as overalls, aprons, rubber gloves, safety boots, goggles, mouth masks with canisters and industrial cleansers for human use should be readily available; - to provide effective protection for the workers, choose the appropriate personal protective equipment with reference to the information provided by the manufacturers and suppliers.
+- 7.2.1.1 The following precautionary measures should be undertaken to handle the potential chemical spillage of pesticides: - protective gear such as overalls, aprons, rubber gloves, safety boots, goggles, mouth masks with canisters and industrial cleansers for human use should be readily available; - to provide effective protection for the workers, choose the appropriate personal protective equipment with reference to the information provided by the manufacturers and suppliers.
 The workers should also know the correct way of using and maintaining the equipment.
-Cracked or damaged equipment should be replaced; - the pesticides should be stored separately from the personal protective equipment and other articles to avoid contamination; - Wash the personal protective equipment immediately after use.
-Working clothes should be washed every day with soap or washing powder and separately from ordinary clothing; and - tools such as empty open head drums, large heavy-duty plastic bags, brooms, shovels, rubber wipers and adequate absorbent materials should be available for handling leakages or spillages. - 6.5.1.2 In case of occurrence of spillage or leakage, the following emergency measures should be undertaken as soon as possible: - the spill or leak should be covered and contained with double the volume of inert absorbent such as sand, sawdust or soil; - after the spilt pesticides have been absorbed, sweep or shovel up the absorbent thoroughly; - put all contaminated debris in sealed and marked containers or large heavyduty plastic bags; and - clean the contaminated area with detergents.
+Cracked or damaged equipment should be replaced;

-- 6.5.1.3 Far from being a substitute for medical treatment, first aid is given to a poisoned person to relieve the symptoms while he/she is awaiting medical treatment.
+- the pesticides should be stored separately from the personal protective equipment and other articles to avoid contamination; - Wash the personal protective equipment immediately after use.
+Working clothes should be washed every day with soap or washing powder and separately from ordinary clothing; and - tools such as empty open head drums, large heavy-duty plastic bags, brooms, shovels, rubber wipers and adequate absorbent materials should be available for handling leakages or spillages. - 7.2.1.2 In case of occurrence of spillage or leakage, the following emergency measures should be undertaken as soon as possible: - the spill or leak should be covered and contained with double the volume of inert absorbent such as sand, sawdust or soil; - after the spilt pesticides have been absorbed, sweep or shovel up the absorbent thoroughly; - put all contaminated debris in sealed and marked containers or large heavyduty plastic bags; - clean the contaminated area with detergents; and - in case of occurrence of spillage of pesticide, water quality monitoring programme similar to that for the event of emergency discharge as described in Section 6.1.1.3 should be carried out. - 7.2.1.3 Far from being a substitute for medical treatment, first aid is given to a poisoned person to relieve the symptoms while he/she is awaiting medical treatment.
 Seek medical assistance as soon as possible in case of bodily contamination with pesticides or suspected pesticide poisoning.
 Do not spend too much time giving first aid on your own.
 The general first aid measures should be implemented: - prevent further exposure to a pesticide.
 In case of skin contact, wash thoroughly the skin, hair and nails with clean water.
 If a person who has swallowed a pesticide remains conscious and the airway is kept unobstructed, vomiting must be induced subject to relevant instructions (please refer to those set out below); - keep the pesticide containers and any leftover inside; give to the doctor any labels that are legible as well as names of relevant chemicals; and - when handling a pesticide poisoning arising from skin contact, first-aiders must put on protective gloves and clothing if there is a risk of exposure to pesticides.

-6.5.2 Fire and Explosion Control for Pesticides
+7.2.2 Fire and Explosion Control for Pesticides

-- 6.5.2.1 Many pesticides need to be diluted with such inflammable liquids as petrol or kerosene, so they carry the risk of fire or explosion.
+- 7.2.2.1 Many pesticides need to be diluted with such inflammable liquids as petrol or kerosene, so they carry the risk of fire or explosion.
 Compressed aerosol pesticides in canned form also contain inflammable liquids and have the same kind of risk. - Pesticides should not be stored under strong sunlight or high temperature; - Smoking and the use of naked flame should be prohibited in the storage area and the place where pesticides are being applied; - Never spray pesticides onto places where the temperature is high, a flame is burning, or an electrical appliance is operating; - Be always equipped with suitable fire-extinguishers; and - Keep the means of escape clear and know the route well.

-6.5.3 Fertiliser Spillage
+7.2.3 Fertiliser Spillage